Mfigueira/Mfigueira/README.md

 - 🙋🏼‍♂️ Hi, I’m @Mfigueira
-- 💻 I’m a Software Engineer / Fullstack Developer, oriented to the Frontend of Web Applications
+- 💻 I’m a Software Engineer oriented to Frontend styling and developing of Web Applications
-- 🌱 I love learning about latest and coolest technologies - Currently focusing on React, advanced CSS, and modern JavaScript
+- 🌱 I love learning about latest and coolest technologies - Currently focusing on JavaScript and React
-- 👀 I’m looking to collaborate on fun and exciting projects, to build myself up as a developer, deliver optimal solutions, and have a good time!
+- 👀 I’m looking to collaborate on fun and exciting projects, to deliver quality code while having a good time!
 - 💬 How to reach me: [my LinkedIn profile](https://www.linkedin.com/in/manuel-figueira-77389390/)

 <!---